Resources for Realtors & Local Government Officials

 Resources For Realtors

 CAI is available to engage with local Realtor associations, brokerages, and agents in a variety of ways including presenting educational programs and webinars and producing documents related to community associations.
-If you are interested in speaking with CAI about how we can assist real estate professionals like you, please click here to visit our Contact Us page.
+If you are interested in speaking with CAI about how we can assist real estate professionals like you, please visit our Contact Us page.
 More resources for Realtors can be found on our national site at this link.

 Understanding the Resale Disclosure Certificate